• Skip to main content

 Stewed pears in a bowl with a scoop of vanilla ice cream, with fresh pears, cinnamon sticks and a vintage serving spoon on the side.

-To serve the poached pears spoon into a bowl and enjoy!
-Fabulous hot or cold on their own, with some cereal and yogurt for breakfast or of with a scoop of vanilla ice cream or custard for dessert!
+To serve the poached pears spoon them into a bowl and enjoy!
+Fabulous hot or cold on their own, with some cereal and yogurt for breakfast or with a scoop of vanilla ice cream or custard for dessert!
 Delicious!

 How to store